Mile: US survey

 The US survey mile is 5,280 US survey feet, or 1,609.347 metres and 0.30480061 metres respectively.
 Both are very slightly longer than the international mile and international foot.
 In the United States, the term statute mile formally refers to the survey mile, but for most purposes, the difference of less than 1/8 in between the survey mile and the international mile (1609.344 metres exactly) is insignificant—one international mile is 0.999998 US survey miles—so statute mile can be used for either.
-But in some cases, such as in the US State Plane Coordinate Systems (SPCSs), which can stretch over hundreds of miles, the accumulated difference can be significant, so it is important to note that the reference is to the US survey mile.
+But in some cases, such as in the US State Plane Coordinate Systems (SPCSs), which can stretch over hundreds of miles, the accumulated difference can be significant, so the reference is to the US survey mile.

 The United States redefined its yard in 1893, and this resulted in US and Imperial measures of distance having very slightly different lengths.

 The North American Datum of 1983 (NAD83), which replaced the NAD27, is defined in metres.
 State Plane Coordinate Systems were then updated, but the National Geodetic Survey left individual states to decide which (if any) definition of the foot they would use.
 All State Plane Coordinate Systems are defined in metres, and 42 of the 50 states only use the metre-based State Plane Coordinate Systems.
 However, eight states also have State Plane Coordinate Systems defined in feet, seven of them in US survey feet and one in international feet.

 State legislation in the US is important for determining which conversion factor from the metric datum is to be used for land surveying and real estate transactions, even though the difference (2 ppm) is hardly significant, given the precision of normal surveying measurements over short distances (usually much less than a mile).
 Twenty-four states have legislated that surveying measures be based on the US survey foot, eight have legislated that they be based on the international foot, and eighteen have not specified which conversion factor to use.

 SPCS 83 legislation refers to state legislation that has been passed or updated using the newer 1983 NAD data.
 Most states have done so.
 Two states, Alaska and Missouri, and two jurisdictions, Guam and Puerto Rico, do not specify which foot to use.
 Two states, Alabama and Hawaii, and four jurisdictions, Washington, DC, US Virgin Islands, American Samoa and Northern Mariana Islands, do not have SPCS 83 legislation.

-In October 2019, US National Geodetic Survey and National Institute of Standards and Technology announced their joint intent to retire the US survey foot and US survey mile, as permitted by their 1959 decision, with effect on January 1, 2023.
+In October 2019, US National Geodetic Survey and National Institute of Standards and Technology announced their joint intent to retire the US survey foot and US survey mile, as permitted by their 1959 decision, with effect on 1 January 2023.